Charles H. Gerhardt: World War II

 British Lieutenant General Brian Horrocks, Major General Gordon MacMillan and Major General Charles H. Gerhardt on the saluting base during the ceremony to mark the handover of Bremerhaven by British to American forces, May 1945.

 By the time of the Japanese attack on Pearl Harbor and the subsequent American entry into World War II, Gerhardt was in command of the 56th Cavalry Brigade, having been in command since September 13 after receiving a promotion to the temporary rank of brigadier general on July 10, 1941.

 He was again promoted, now to the two-star rank of major general, on June 26, 1942, eight months after Pearl Harbor, he was the first Commanding General (CG) of the 91st Infantry Division, an all draftee division, at Camp White, Oregon.

 In July 1943, taking over from Major General Leonard T. Gerow, he assumed command of the 29th Infantry Division, a National Guard formation which was then stationed in South West England in preparation for the Allied invasion of Normandy and had been there since October 1942.
 In preparation for the invasion, scheduled for the spring of 1944, the division trained extensively in amphibious operations.

-Major General Gerhardt was a hard taskmaster, a strict disciplinarian and considered by many of his men to be a martinet, who often became upset at small things such as a soldier not having the chinstrap of his helmet buckled.
+Major General Gerhardt was a hard taskmaster, strict disciplinarian, and considered by many of his men to be a martinet who often became upset at small things such as a soldier not having the chinstrap of his helmet buckled.
 One famous story has him admonishing a soldier on the day after D-Day for dropping peels from the orange he was eating on the ground.
 He was intolerant of any dirt or mud being on the trucks, and would make soldiers stop and clean a truck under almost any circumstance.
-Major General Gerhardt was, however, a superb and driven trainer of soldiers and expected the same from his subordinates.
+Gerhardt was, however, a superb and driven trainer of soldiers and expected the same from his subordinates.
 He led the 29th Infantry Division throughout the fighting in Western Europe, from D-Day (June 6, 1944) until the end of World War II in Europe on Victory in Europe Day (May 8, 1945).

 The grave of Major General Charles H. Gerhardt and his wife, Nina M. Gerhardt, at Arlington National Cemetery.